 As a food law barrister, I have undertaken food hygiene cases throughout my career at the bar and in recent times have consolidated this experience into a practice that has regularly seen me advising clients in food hygiene and safety related matters and appearing in courts both on behalf of businesses and for enforcement agencies.
 This approach adds strength to my representation by giving me and therefore the client an insight into the processes and strategies employed by each side in this type of litigation.
 As an ex-investigator I am able to bring a unique and advantageous forensic analysis to any defence of action taken by enforcement authorities against Food Business Operators of any kind and offer informed tactical advice at the pre-trial stage.

-If you require the services offered by conventional food law lawyers or food law solicitors, as well as a professional food law barrister to represent you in court, please contact me on 07771 541449 or firstname.lastname@example.org.
+If you require the services offered by conventional food law lawyers or food law solicitors, as well as a professional food law barrister to represent you in court, please contact my clerk and ask for Stuart Jessop on 0207 797 8408 or firstname.lastname@example.org.

 Stuart Jessop successfully represented the premises licence holder of a fast…. [more]read more